AuDigitalHealth/au-ps-consultation/input/pagecontent/design-persistence.md

 ### Document Persistence

 The **MHR-generated Patient Summary document** is not currently designed to be persisted.
-Instead, it is intended to be generated **on demand**, using the most up-to-date information available in My Health Record (MHR) at the time of access.
+Instead, it is intended to be generated **on demand**, using the most up-to-date information available in MHR at the time of access.

 Persisting the generated document introduces several risks and complexities.
 For example: